KGandhi90/Brainwave/README.md

 # Brainwave

 Brainwave is a frontend-only web application built using **ReactJS** and **TailwindCSS**.
 This project showcases a modern and responsive UI without any backend dependencies.
+The implementation is inspired by an approach demonstrated by **JavaScript Mastery**.

 ## 🚀 Features